-This is a place to connect with fans of the Golden Age of Hollywood.
+This is a place to connect with fans of classic movies and the stars that made them.

 I thought it might be fun to see what everyone is purchasing these days.
 And please do NOT feel like you need to limit your response to just classic films.
 As a matter of fact my last purchase was not a classic film at all but the latest Stargate…Continue

 For me, December is Christmas Movie Month.
 I collect the classics pretty exclusively, and I roll out the old Christmas movies (starring Bing Crosby, Barbara Stanwyck, etc.) every year starting in late November.What are your favorites, and what have…Continue